 “Well this country is a hypocrite.
 They try and make you think they set you free by calling you a second class citizen.
 No, you’re nothing but a 20th century slave”Malcolm X, The Ballot or the Bullet, 1964

 MLK Day has now become a fixture of the calendar, with annual celebrations connected to celebrating not just the man but the movement.
-Yet while you kick back, settle in for the NBA celebrations and sing the African American national anthem “Lift Every Voice and Sing,” we need to consider the real legacy of the day.
+Yet while you kick back, settle in for the NBA game slate and sing the Black American national anthem “Lift Every Voice and Sing,” we need to consider the real legacy of the day.

 King is in curious company, one of only three men with US national holidays in their honor.
 The other two men are George “Slave Owner” Washington and Christopher “Genocide” Columbus.
 If public holidays tell us about the soul of the nation, then you could argue it is progress that civil rights now sits alongside slavery and genocide… but only if you spent MLK day chugging down the Kool-Aid of the American dream.
 The nation embraced MLK day because his legacy is not a challenge to the system but has actually helped to further embed racism into society.